cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`ENCODING`**

 Optional.
 Character set encoding of the source data.
 Specify a string constant (such as `'SQL_ASCII'`), an integer encoding number, or `'DEFAULT'` to use the default client encoding.
 If not specified, the default client encoding is used.
-For information about supported character sets, see the *Greenplum Database Reference Guide*.

 > **Note** If you *change* the `ENCODING` value in an existing `gpload` control file, you must manually drop any external tables that were creating using the previous `ENCODING` configuration. `gpload` does not drop and recreate external tables to use the new `ENCODING` if `REUSE_TABLES` is set to `true`.

 **`ERROR_LIMIT`**

 Optional.
 Enables single row error isolation mode for this load operation.
-When enabled, input rows that have format errors will be discarded provided that the error limit count is not reached on any Greenplum Database segment instance during input processing.
+When enabled, input rows that have format errors will be discarded provided that the error limit count is not reached on any Cloudberry Database segment instance during input processing.
 If the error limit is not reached, all good rows will be loaded and any error rows will either be discarded or captured as part of error log information.
 The default is to cancel the load operation on the first error encountered.
 Note that single row error isolation only applies to data rows with format errors; for example, extra or missing attributes, attributes of a wrong data type, or invalid client encoding sequences.
 Constraint errors, such as primary key violations, will still cause the load operation to be cancelled if encountered.
 For information about handling load errors, see [Loading data](/docs/import-data-into-cbdb.md).

 **`LOG_ERRORS`**

 Optional when `ERROR_LIMIT` is declared.
 Value is either `true` or `false`.
 The default value is `false`.
 If the value is `true`, rows with formatting errors are logged internally when running in single row error isolation mode.
-You can examine formatting errors with the Greenplum Database built-in SQL function `gp_read_error_log('<table_name>')`.
+You can examine formatting errors with the Cloudberry Database built-in SQL function `gp_read_error_log('<table_name>')`.
 If formatting errors are detected when loading data, `gpload` generates a warning message with the name of the table that contains the error information similar to this message.

 ```shell
 <timestamp>|WARN|1 bad row, please use GPDB built-in function gp_read_error_log('table-name')
     to access the detailed error row
 ```

-If `LOG_ERRORS: true` is specified, `REUSE_TABLES: true` must be specified to retain the formatting errors in Greenplum Database error logs.
+If `LOG_ERRORS: true` is specified, `REUSE_TABLES: true` must be specified to retain the formatting errors in Cloudberry Database error logs.
 If `REUSE_TABLES: true` is not specified, the error information is deleted after the `gpload` operation.
 Only summary information about formatting errors is returned.
-You can delete the formatting errors from the error logs with the Greenplum Database function `gp_truncate_error_log()`.
+You can delete the formatting errors from the error logs with the Cloudberry Database function `gp_truncate_error_log()`.

 > **Note** When `gpfdist` reads data and encounters a data formatting error, the error message includes a row number indicating the location of the formatting error. `gpfdist` attempts to capture the row that contains the error.
 However, `gpfdist` might not capture the exact row for some formatting errors.